-As shown in the table on page 4, Allied Telesis NGFWs combine the benefit of both proxy and stream-based protection options.
+As shown in the table in Figure 1 on page 5, Allied Telesis NGFWs combine the benefit of both proxy and stream-based protection options.

-Users can configure a mix of:
+You can configure a mix of:

-- Proxy-based Anti-virus scanning of HTTP file transfers for various file object types (for example, zip and image files associated with a website). - Proxy-based Web-control to categorize and filter URL lookups, to help prevent access to known malicious and phishing websites. - A variety of stream-based threat protection measures, such as IP Reputation, intrusion detection and prevention, Malware protection and blacklist/whitelists URL filtering.
+- Proxy-based antivirus scanning of HTTP file transfers for various file object types (for example, zip and image files associated with a website). - Proxy-based web-control to categorize and filter URL lookups, to help prevent access to known malicious and phishing websites. - A variety of stream-based threat protection measures, such as IP Reputation, intrusion detection and prevention, malware protection, and blacklist/whitelists URL filtering.

 Allied Telesis Next Generation Firewalls control the system resources devoted to proxy-based scanning.
-Currently, for proxy-based Anti-virus:
+Currently, for proxy-based antivirus: